 What are Different Home Loan Interest Rates?

 There are two types of home loan interest rates at which lenders sanction a home loan, fixed and floating.

 Fixed interest rates remain the same throughout the loan tenure.
 For instance, if you get a home loan at 10% p.a. for a period of 15 years, the interest rate will not change till the end of your loan period.
 However, lenders allow their customers to switch over to the variable/floating home loan interest rates after completing a specific period of time.

-What are the advantages and disadvantages of availing home loan at fixed rate?
+What are advantages and disadvantages of availing home loan at fixed rate?

-Pros: With fixed rate home loans, planning for finances beforehand becomes much easier.
-Since the rates are fixed, borrowers know the loan amount which they need to pay upfront every month to the lender.
+Pros: With fixed rate home loans, planning for finances becomes much easier.
+Since the rates are fixed, borrowers know the loan amount to be paid upfront every month to the lender.
 It also helps you save money in case the lending rates increase.

 Cons: You cannot reap the benefits in case the standard lending rates decrease because the rates remain same throughout the loan tenure.